thofma/Tally.jl/README.md

 [aa]  | 1 | 0.17%
 ```

+The optional `equivalence` argument is important in case the equivalence relation under consideration does not admit easily computable unique representatives.
 Here is a real world example using `Hecke.jl`, where we only want to count algebraic objects up to isomorphism and thus can make use of the `equivalence` functionality.
-We make a tally of the 2-parts of the class group of the first imaginary quadratic number fields:
+We make a tally of the 2-parts of the class groups of the first imaginary quadratic number fields:

 ```julia
 julia> using Hecke;